A big red flag for angel investor John B. Dimmer: For a growing business, cash flow is crucial for profitability.

-Every company is concerned about cash flow; but in 2008, 128 of the Fortune 500 companies in the nation had red ink.
-They include General Motors, Citigroup, Motorola, AIG, Merrill Lynch, ConocoPhillips, and Time Warner.
+During the Great Recession in 2008, an astounding 128 of the Fortune 500 companies in the nation had red ink.
+They included General Motors, Citigroup, Motorola, AIG, Merrill Lynch, ConocoPhillips, and Time Warner.

 Cash flow enables you to make productive decisions to navigate and grow in the competitive marketplace.